S572396/RuizLoans/README.md

-## Introuction
+## Introduction
-Banks have to make decisions everyday regarding to approve a customers loan or deny a loan.
+Banks have to make decisions everyday regarding to approve customers loan or deny a loan.
 But how is this done?
 What are the main factors involved that decides who gets approved while others denied?
 I was in banking many years and hope to explore the answers with this project with the interesting analysis involved.
 The authors from

 ## Abstract

 This project will work with data from a csv file, that will be cleaned and analyzed.
 A machine learning pipeline to predict loan approval decisions using applicant attributes will be developed.
-Trained, tested,and deployed two models, Random Forest and Logistic Regression, and evaluated their performance.
+Trained, tested, and deployed two models, Random Forest and Logistic Regression, and evaluated their performance.
 Scenarios with random features were used for loan approval predictions.
 In detail on Overleaf.

 ## {Goals of this Research}
 The goal will be to analyze csv data for bank customers and develop a model to predict loan approvals.